 | Hello there!
 My name is Maddalena, I have a PhD from the Department of East Asian Languages and Civilizations at the University of Pennsylvania, in the city of Brotherly Love.
 That's me 👈, attending a conference I was invited to in Beijing in October 2019.
 At the time, I was living in Shanghai, working as research fellow at Fudan University 復旦大學.
 In 2021, I moved to Taipei 台北 and explored the beautiful Ilha Formosa, while finalizing my dissertatation.

-After my graduation, I moved to Pomona College, South California, to start my new job as Rand Teaching Postdoctoral Fellow in Chinese studies, where I teach and continue my resarch.
+I am currently a MacMillan Postdoctoral Associate in East Asian Studies at Yale University.
+From 2022 to 2024, I was living in South California, working at Pomona College as the Rand Teaching Postdoctoral Fellow in Chinese studies.
 Prior landing in the USA, I graduated from the University of Ca' Foscari in the beautiful city of Venice, and studied at Peking University and Leiden University.

 | As scholar, I identify myself as an intellectual historian.
 One of my interests is to explore how ideas develop, spread, and perish, focusing on Ancient China.
 I attempt to trace the history of texts through generations, asking questions such as, What determined the success of a text, and thus its reproduction from generation to generation?
 This approach is sometimes referred to as the “Epidemiology of Ideas,” and it seeks to investigate what determines the survival or the dismissal of ideas.
 I work with documents produced during a very exciting moment in Chinese history: the Eastern Zhou dynasty 東周 (771–256 BCE), the first attested period of philosophical blossoming.
 These texts are primarily written on bronzes and bamboo strips.